pilotmoon/PopClip-Extensions/README-beta.md

 ### Types of Actions

-There are five main kinds of actions supported by PopClip extensions.
+There are five kinds of actions supported by PopClip extensions.

 | Action Type | Description | Example |
 |------|-------------|---------|